 Cara Cara Oranges

-Cara cara oranges are wonderfully sweet navel oranges harvested in California between December and April.
-Its bright orange skin conceals interiors that are juicy and often just a bit pink—making it perfect for citrus fruit salads.
+Cara cara oranges are a wonderfully sweet type of navel orange harvested in California between December and April.
+The bright orange skin conceals an interior that is juicy and often just a bit pink—making it perfect for citrus fruit salads, as well as a satisfyingly sweet juice.
 It has low acid and a great zingy bite behind its sweetness and tends to have very few if any, seeds.

 06 of 12